Wounded Water by Rod Olson, MD

 Elizabeth Wheeler, staff Attorney with Clean Wisconsin

-& Abby Meyer Smith, Director, Programs and Government Relations with Clean Wisconsin
+& Amber Meyer Smith, Director, Programs and Government Relations with Clean Wisconsin

 Topic: Water Ethics, the Passion and Commitment and What is Happening in Madison Concerning Water Quality